Stem Cell Injections for Pain

 How It Works

-- For the stem cell injection for the spine, bone marrow is aspirated, or extracted, from a patient's hip or other parts of the skeleton.
+- Bone marrow is aspirated, or extracted, from a patient's hip or other parts of the skeleton.
+This is the first step for the spine injection.

 - For the stem cell injection for other joints, platelet-rich plasma (PRP) is aspirated, or extracted, from a patient's hip.

-- The bone marrow is centrifuged, separating the stem cells from the other components in the marrow.
+- The bone marrow is centrifuged, separating the stem cells from other components in the marrow.

 - The final product is injected directly in the affected disc, or the affected joint.